apache/spark/docs/installation.rst

 SqlAlchemy backend.
 We recommend using **MySQL** or **Postgres**.

-.. note:: If you decide to use **Postgres**, we recommend using the ``psycopg2`` driver and specifying it in your SqlAlchemy connection string
+.. note:: If you decide to use **Postgres**, we recommend using the ``psycopg2`` driver and specifying it in your SqlAlchemy connection string.
+   Also note that since SqlAlchemy does not expose a way to target a specific schema in the Postgres connection URI, you may want to set a default schema for your role with a command similar to ``ALTER ROLE username SET search_path = airflow, foobar;``

 Once you've setup your database to host Airflow, you'll need to alter the SqlAlchemy connection string located in your configuration file